sh3ngsh3ng/Project-1/ProjectPlanning.md

 ### Routing
 - ~~(Least Priority) Routing API to find route there~~
 - To add distance and time for polyline
+- To add link to google directions for more specific directions.

 ## Phase 5: UI Planning